 Access to health insurance coverage determines access to healthcare delivery due to the high cost of medical care.
 Insurance coverage varies based on where people live and on their citizenship status.
-Foreign-born women are less likely to have health insurance when compared to those born in the United States and less likely to use sexual and reproductive healthcare services.
-42 Lack of coverage stems mainly from systemic policy barriers.
-43
+Foreign-born women are less likely to have health insurance when compared to those born in the United States and less likely to use sexual and reproductive healthcare services.47 Lack of coverage stems mainly from systemic policy barriers.48

-A primary barrier for those who are immigrants is the public charge rule, that denies legal residency status to those "likely to become a public charge" meaning one who "receives one or more public benefits (as defined in the final rule) for more than 12 months, in total, within any 36-month period."44 Technically those who are classified as refugees are except from this rule.
-Within Washington, Apple Health offers limited coverage for noncitizens, the Alien Emergency Medical (AEM) Program offers coverage "for individuals who do not meet citizenship or immigration status requirements, or for qualified individuals who have not met the 5-year immigration bar, and have a qualifying medical condition."45 More information here.
+A more recent, highly publicized barrier to health insurance for those who are immigrants is the public charge rule, that denies legal residency status to those "likely to become a public charge" meaning one who "receives one or more public benefits (as defined in the final rule) for more than 12 months, in total, within any 36-month period."49 Technically those who are classified as refugees are except from this rule.
+Within Washington, Apple Health offers limited coverage for noncitizens, the Alien Emergency Medical (AEM) Program offers coverage "for individuals who do not meet citizenship or immigration status requirements, or for qualified individuals who have not met the 5-year immigration bar, and have a qualifying medical condition."50 More information here.